tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

     -	Only can continuous numerical can be counted in data
     -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer to/BC has low accuracy
-    -   The model can only show the effects of selected features and cannot analyze factors that were no selected
+    -   The model can only show the effects of selected features and cannot analyze factors that were not selected

   -	Benefits: